GeoscienceAustralia/ptha/propagation/SWALS/README.md

 - `-DTIMER` Time sections of the code and report on how long they take, generally in the multidomain log file.
 This is useful for understanding run-times.
 It is also used for static load-balancing calculations - see the function `make_load_balance_partition` in [./plot.R](./plot.R) which uses multidomain log-files to compute a more balanced distribution of work for multi-image coarray runs.
 - `-DSPHERICAL` Assume spherical coordinates.
 Otherwise cartesian coordinates are used
-- `-DCOARRAY` Build with coarray support.
-Otherwise only OpenMP parallisation is used.
 - `-DREALFLOAT` Use single precision for all reals.
 Otherwise double-precision is used.
 Beware the nonlinear solvers generally need double-precision for accuracy.
 - `-DNOCORIOLIS` Do not include Coriolis terms in spherical coordinates.
 By default, Coriolis terms are used when `-DSPHERICAL` is defined.
 They can ONLY be used in conjunction with spherical coordinates.
 But even in this case, sometimes it is useful to turn them off, hence this variable.
+- `-DCOARRAY` Build with coarray support (alternatively the coarray calls may be replaced with MPI using flags below).
+Without this falg, only OpenMP parallisation is used.
-- `-DCOARRAY_USE_MPI_FOR_INTENSIVE_COMMS` This uses MPI instead of coarrays for communication.
-If using this option you MUST also use -DCOARRAY.
+- `-DCOARRAY_USE_MPI_FOR_INTENSIVE_COMMS` This uses MPI instead of coarrays for communication, which is useful because compiler support for coarrays is quite variable.
+If using this option you MUST also use -DCOARRAY (yes, even though it replaces coarrays).
 - `-DCOARRAY_PROVIDE_CO_ROUTINES` Provide implementations of coarray collectives using MPI.
 This is required for compilers that do not support Fortran coarray collectives such as co_min, co_max, co_sum, etc. If using this option you MUST also use -DCOARRAY.
 - `-DLOCAL_TIMESTEPPING_PARTITIONED_DOMAINS` Allow nonlinear domains inside a multidomain to take larger timesteps than suggested by `domain%timestepping_refinement_factor`, if this would be stable according to their own cfl-limit.
 This can speed up model runs, but also introduces load imbalance.
 The load imbalance can be dealt with by providing a load_balance_partition file (e.g. `md%load_balance_file="load_balance_partition.txt"`), which can be generated from a preliminary model run.
 See `make_load_balance_partition` in [./plot.R](./plot.R).
 - `-DNETCDF4_GRIDS` Use the HDF5-based netcdf4 format for grid-file output.
 This requires that the netcdf library is compiled with netcdf4 support -- if not it will cause compilation to fail.